Table of Contents

 - The collective size of your website caches

-If your website is growing in size, then you’ll want to make sure your server has plenty of room to accommodate that growth.
+If your website is growing, you’ll want to ensure your server has plenty of room to accommodate that growth.

 - Never use servers with less than 2GB of RAM.
 4GB of RAM servers are usually the sweet spot to aim for, and then spread your brochure sites across servers of this size.
 More on this below.

-- Approximately 7-10 sites per GB or RAM works well for most use cases.
-However, this is HIGHLY dependent on those sites not being poorly coded and/or them not getting tons of traffic).
+- Approximately 7-10 sites per GB of RAM works well for most use cases.
+However, this is HIGHLY dependent on those sites not being poorly coded and/or not getting tons of traffic).

 - MySQL should not take up more than 50% of your available RAM on servers with 8GB of RAM or less.